Your Resources

 The Employment Court has enforced a $26,000 order made in the Employment Relations Authority.
 The employer challenged the decision as they were of the opinion that this penalty was too harsh, and that it should be reduced to better reflect the actual harm done.

-The employee brought the initial personal grievance claim of unjustified dismissal to the Authority after being dismissed by the employee for poor job performance and declining economic conditions.
+The employee brought the initial personal grievance claim of unjustified dismissal to the Authority after being dismissed by the employer for poor job performance and declining economic conditions.
 The employee was dismissed after just 2 months of employment.

 The Authority decided that the employer was not justified in its dismissal of the employee, as they did not follow a dismissal process, which led to the employee being more confused and upset than if he had a clear understanding of the dismissal.
 The employer also failed to give the employee a chance to discuss the dismissal, and failed to explore alternative employment opportunities.